Piers Morgan Bashes Kim Kardashian For ‘Creepy’ Photo

-Kim Kardashian and Piers Morgan have an ongoing feud that doesn’t look like it will end anytime soon, thanks to her habit of posting controversial photos every once in a while and him not cutting her some slack for this.
+Kim Kardashian and Piers Morgan have an ongoing feud that doesn’t look like it will end anytime soon, thanks to her habit of posting controversial photos every once in a while and him not cutting her some slack for doing so.
 And just a few days ago, the KUWTK star stirred up the internet after posting a NSFW photo of herself topless, that was apparently taken by North.
 The idea of a child taking such photos caused some to question her parenting skills, while others came to her defense, saying there was nothing wrong.

-According to Piers Morgan, allowing her child to take such pictures was ‘downright creepy’.
+According to Piers Morgan, allowing her child to take such pictures was “downright creepy.”
 He expressed this via a tweet that read, “Kim Kardashian now posting topless photos of herself taken by her 4-yr-old daughter.
-Pathetic & creepy”.
+Pathetic & creepy.”

 As expected, the comments were all over the place.
 One statement from a fan, read, “How is a little girl getting dressed with her mom child abuse?
-Would you say that if the mom wasn’t so “sexy”?”.
+Would you say that if the mom wasn’t so ‘sexy’?”
 Another countered, “Inappropriate nudity is abuse.
 A child has no concept of protest even in thought.
 The child may well be traumatized for life.”

 Just over a week ago, the British TV show host called out Kim for continuing to post topless images of herself, even though she is a mother of two kids and in her late 30s.
 He also dismissed her brand of feminism, citing it as a step backwards for the #MeToo movement, which speaks out against sexual harassment against women.

 In response, Kardashian West apparently sent him one of her KIMOJI heart fragrances, which she recently launched.
-Recipients of the perfume also included her haters, Taylor Swift and Wendy Williams, loved ones and generally anyone she could think of.
+Recipients of the perfume also included her haters, Taylor Swift and Wendy Williams, loved ones, and generally anyone she could think of.
 She conveyed this via a clip on her Instagram Story and Snapchat.

 Hot Dog Sushi?
 Kim Kardashian Invents 'Creative' Food to Please North and Saint https://t.co/mVwmfhSeqA